quchunguang/stars/README.md

 # stars
-▁▂▃▅▂▇ in your shell and more than that.
+++++------ your data in your shell, and more.
 Inspired by holman/spark.

 ## Install